liuxiong332/liuxiong332-resume-en/index.md

   The main contributions are:

-* Improve development efficiency by use of `chromium base` and `ipc` library.
+* Improve development efficiency by using of `chromium base` and `ipc` library.
-* Use `MessagePool` and `Task` multithreaded programming skills, reducing the use of mutex.
+* Use `MessagePool` and `Task` multithreaded programming skills to reduce the use of mutex.
-* Make use data caching to optimize data storage, improve performance and IO performance.
+* utilize data cache to optimize data storage and improve IO performance.

 # Open source works